Sakshamnikam/AI-desktop-Asssistant/readme.md

 * "Close Current Window"
 * "Open Notepad"

-* Pixel can answer and General Knowledge questions
-For ex- What is artificial intelligence?"
+* Pixel can answer and General Knowledge questions for ex- What is artificial intelligence?"

 ---